Gratzi/gratzi.github.io/_posts/2015-10-06-its_time_to_tell_our_story.markdown

 tags: featured
 image: /assets/article_images/2015-10-06-its_time_to_tell_our_story/tumblr_nn48ptTW7P1teue7jo1_1280.jpg
 ---
 I’m a young idealist.
-Well, these days not so young and much more of a realist… nonetheless I’m still that young idealist I was when I was 15.
+Well, these days not so young and much more of a realist… nonetheless I’m still that young idealist I was when I was a 10.
 I’m still that kid who tried to build a weapon to help America in the Gulf War, and tried to learn hacking so I could bring down the real-world Gibson from that movie Hackers.

 I’m just a bigger kid now, working on real solutions to real problems.
 I’ve a wide-eyed obsession with humanity’s big struggles and a fool’s belief in my power to do something about them.
 I’m also more humbled than ever by the great Unknown that lives between ideas and reality.